Xigia Beach Zakynthos was a wonderful surprise during our more than two weeks on the island. It’s not only beautiful, but also healthy!

 I recommend downloading the Google Maps app and then downloading the map of Zakynthos to use offline.
-You can then Click Here or click the map address above to see directions to Xigia Beach.
+You can then click here or click the map address above to see directions to Xigia Beach.

 There are a couple of sulphur beaches side by side here, but I recommend the north one as it is more picturesque with tall cliffs sheltering the white pebble sand on three sides.

-Best Time of Day To See Xigia Beach
+Best Time of Day to See Xigia Beach

 You can also visit Xigia Beach in the early morning as the sun rises over the mainland of Greece here in the morning.
 There are sometimes people strolling along the beaches here at daybreak.

-When To Go To Zakynthos
+When to Go to Zakynthos

-But it’s the hottest time in Zakynthos as well and it’s when the sea is at its warmest, so its a great time to visit the islands if you want to laze in the sand and get a nice suntan.
+But it’s the hottest time in Zakynthos as well and it’s when the sea is at its warmest, so it’s a great time to visit the islands if you want to laze in the sand and get a nice suntan.

-How To Get To Xigia Beach
+How to Get to Xigia Beach

 There are also some tours that will take you to Xigia Beach but they will be a part of a larger day trip that will likely cost up to €30.